Day in the Life of an Engineering Student

 Initially, the quantity of work was quite a shock.
 There’s a lot more private study time than at school, and some questions that you’re set are challenging, but you definitely get used to it and realise that it’s OK to ask for help.

-What is the gender ratio at Oxford Engineering?
+What is the gender ratio?

 Engineering can sadly still be quite a male-dominated industry.
 What is it like studying as a woman and what support is out there for women in STEM subjects at university?

-At Oxford, the ratio of women to men on the undergraduate degree is over 20% now, which is an improvement, although there’s clearly a long way to go!
+At my uni, the ratio of women to men on the undergraduate degree is over 20% now, which is an improvement, although there’s clearly a long way to go!
 I don’t really notice day to day that I am in the minority in terms of gender; however, I’ve had very few female lecturers and lab supervisors and so it can be difficult to find female role models.

 Who are the female engineers who have inspired you the most?